CareyLabVT/FLARE_users_guide/flare_users_guide.md

 The variable `modeled_depths` allows you to adjust the depths that FLARE simulates

-## Step 5: Modifying FLARE for a new lake
+## 7: Modifying FLARE for a new lake

 We are in the process of making it easier to apply FLARE to a new lake.
 Currently applying FLARE to a new lake requires modifying R scripts